01 of 24

-After the garage was torn down and a new one located behind the house, it cleared away more space for the actual yard.
-One of the first things to do was use jackhammers to bust up old concrete, then till the soil to get ready for planning and design spaces within the yard.Continue to 4 of 24 below.
+After the garage was razed and a new one constructed behind the house, it cleared away more space for the actual yard.
+One of the first things to do was use jackhammers to bust up old concrete, then till the soil to get ready for planning and designing spaces within the yard.Continue to 4 of 24 below.

 04 of 24

-Since the Beckers wanted a front yard with just plants, everything was dug up, including the old, deeply rooted spruce that had been in the yard for about 75 years.
-Part of the front landscape included the 18-foot-wide park strip--that area between the curb and the sidewalk.
+Since the Beckers wanted to update their front yard, everything was dug up, including the old, deeply rooted spruce that had been in the yard for about 75 years.
+Part of the front landscape included the 18-foot-wide park strip—that area between the curb and the sidewalk.
 While it is owned by the city, property owners are required to maintain the strip.
 Not all cities have the same rules and laws, and landscape designers must be familiar with them.

 Drip irrigation was installed before amending the soil.
-Richard has been using drip lines for nearly 30 years in his practice, with what he feels are good results.
+Richard has been using drip lines for nearly 30 years in his practice, with good results.
 "It targets and waters the root zone of a plant," he explains.
 Systems he recommends include Rainbird, Hunter, and Dripline.Continue to 5 of 24 below.

 05 of 24